bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_semicolon_before_statement.md

 SyntaxError: missing ; before statement
 =======================================

-The JavaScript exception “missing ; before statement” occurs when there is a semicolon (`;`) missing somewhere and can’t be added by [automatic semicolon insertion (ASI)](../lexical_grammar#automatic_semicolon_insertion).
+The JavaScript exception "missing ; before statement” occurs when there is a semicolon (`;`) missing somewhere and can’t be added by [automatic semicolon insertion (ASI)](../lexical_grammar#automatic_semicolon_insertion).
 You need to provide a semicolon, so that JavaScript can parse the source code correctly.

 Message
 -------